International Hybrid-Technical

 Incentivized Adoption: Permitting otherwise restricted access to AI-compute datacenters, cost-effective safety infrastructure, reduced regulatory stifling and certified trust for AI models.

-Multilateral Voting: Tiered policy and safety personnel with distributed seats vote on model registry, template designs, and the safety standard .
+Multilateral Voting: Tiered policy and safety personnel with distributed seats vote on model registry, template designs, the safety standard , and framework architectural decisions.

 Open-Source Transparency & Verifiable Trust: All components are auditable, adaptable and adversarial-hardened.